chrisfrank/uninformed/README.md

 )
 ```

 That’s it!
-No onChange handlers, no render-props, just a lightly-enhanced
+No `onChange` handlers, no `render` props, just a lightly-enhanced
 HTML form that disables itself on submit, sends data to a server via AJAX, and
 re-enables itself after the server responds.